LearnWeb3DAO/Advanced-Solidity-Topics/README.md

 `receive()` is called if `msg.data` is an empty value, and `fallback()` is used otherwise.

+> `msg.data` is a way to specify arbitary data along with a transaction.
+You will usually not be using it manually.

 ```solidity
 // SPDX-License-Identifier: MIT
 pragma solidity ^0.8.10;